burningtree/RQ/README.md

+# RQ
-# RQ: Better living through asynchronicity
+> Better living through asynchronicity

-Douglas Crockford
-2013-06-21
+This is a CommonJS-compatible port of this library for node.js/io.js.

+The original source is available at: <https://github.com/douglascrockford/RQ>

 ## Introduction